Strategic storytelling

 Read whitepaper now

-Storytelling Best Case: "Air loves Data" from ebm-papst
+Storytelling Best Practice: “Air Loves Data” by ebm-papst

-Pascal Schöpf from ebm-papst reports on the importance of strong storytelling, especially in the industrial group.
-With the campaign "Air loves Data" campaign, ebm-papstshows how strategic storytelling works in practice.
-The aim was to show the change from fan manufacturer to become a provider of intelligent, digital system solutions - credible, relevant and measurable.
+Pascal Schöpf of ebm-papst discusses the importance of effective storytelling, particularly within industrial conglomerates.
+Through its “Air love Data” campaign, ebm-papst demonstrates how strategic storytelling works in practice.
+The goal was to highlight the company’s transformation from a fan manufacturer to a provider of intelligent, digital system solutions—in a way that is credible, relevant, and measurable.

 External factors

-- Overloaded target groups with limited media time
+• Overloaded target audiences with limited media time

 Internal factors

-- Clear claim and vision as a technology and innovation leader
+• A clear mission and vision as a leader in technology and innovation

 The success of "Air loves Data"

-In winter and spring 2024, the ebm-papst team published a cross-media campaign with the support of storytelling agency Die Magaziniker, in which all communication measures were centrally managed and played out.
-From strategic story development to social media posts, videos and specialist articles, everything was linked together in the narrative - with the aim of making "Air loves Data" as a symbol for data-driven marketing.
+In the winter and spring of 2024, the ebm-papst team, with support from the storytelling agency Die Magaziniker, launched a cross-media campaign in which all communication efforts were centrally managed and executed.
+From strategic story development to social media posts, videos, and trade articles, everything was interconnected within the narrative—with the goal of establishing “Air loves Data” as a symbol of data-driven marketing.

-• Versatile implementation across all relevant channels: Trade and customer magazines, online specials, social media, ads and banners, story postings on Instagram and LinkedIn
+• Wide-ranging implementation across all relevant channels: trade and consumer magazines, online specials, social media, ads and banners, and story posts on Instagram and LinkedIn

-• Integration into internal channels such as employee magazine and intranet
+• Integration into internal channels such as the employee magazine and intranet

 • Presentation at trade fairs and local adaptation by international subsidiaries